coronis-computing/heightmap_interpolation/docs/source/methods.rst

     Example dataset.
 Colored areas and points represent the known reference elevation data, while the area to interpolate is shown in white.
 Data by courtesy of the Swedish Maritime Administration

-Note that this dataset mixes both a scattered and densely-sampled reference data.
+Note that this dataset mixes both scattered and densely-sampled reference data.

 .. _scattered_methods: